2023 Best Value Allied Health Services Basic Certificate Schools in Washington

 In-state tuition fees for undergraduate students at Centralia College are $4,891 per year.

-Centralia College did well in our overall quality rankings, too.
-It placed #3 on our Best Allied Health Services Basic Certificate Trade Schools in Washington list.
+Centralia College also made our Best Allied Health Services Basic Certificate Trade Schools in Washington list, coming in at #3.

 The average tuition and fees for an in-state undergraduate at Skagit Valley College are $4,748 a year.